isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, bad

-Conceptually, the following requirements are wrong because what we want of `T` is more than just the very low-level concepts of "can be incremented" or "can be added":
+Conceptually, the following requirements are wrong because what we want of `T` is more than just the very low-level concepts of “can be incremented” or “can be added”:

     template<typename T>
         // requires Incrementable<T>